fjl/geas/README.md

 Nested macro definitions are not allowed.
 Macro recursion is also not allowed.

-When defining labels within instruction macros, they're local to the macro.
-There is no way to refer to a macro label from outside the macro, though you can pass references to such internal labels into another macro.
+When defining (local) labels within instruction macros, they will only be visible within the macro.
+There is no way to refer to a local macro label from the outside, though you can pass references to such internal labels into another macro.
 The example below illustrates this, and also shows that in order to jump to a label argument within a macro, you must use explicit PUSH and JUMP.

 	#define %jump_if_not(label) {
 		iszero